acsBenceTamas/Kayden-Fox-Celeste-Mods/AdventureHelper/Readme.md

 immediately return to their origin, but rather wait until the player is riding them again (or still if you never let go).
 They are not customizable, you can only resize and position them.
 - **speedMultiplier**: Determines movement speed.
 1.0 is default, 0.5 is half speed (double travel time) 2.0 is double speed (half travel time).
+- **spritePath**: Path to custom assets.
+Leave blank to use default.
+If a piece is not found it will use the default textures.

 #### Linked zip movers
 These come in both returning and non-returning varieties.
 Each linked zip mover has its own `colorCode` which